 Aside from the Palace, you can also visit the local blacksmith, the kitchen office and the gardens.

 529 S Front St, New Bern, North Carolina, NC 28562

 One of my personal favorite things to do in New Bern, NC is walking around the streets and enjoying the beautiful architecture of the homes on the US Register of Historic Places.

 New Bern has more than 150 sites included in the National Register of Historic Places.
 You will find an array of Georgian, Federal-style, Greek revival, and Victorian homes in New Bern.

-The Blades House is one of the state’s finest combinations of Queen Anne style with Colonial Revival details by architect Herbert Woodley Simpson was built in 1907.
+The Blades House is one of the state’s finest combinations of Queen Anne style with Colonial Revival details by architect Herbert Woodley Simpson and was built in 1907.

 602 Middle Street, New Bern

 Patrick Gordon House

 The Patrick Gordon House, built in 1771, is a wonderful example of Georgian architecture.
 Originally, the house was built to overlook the Trent River.

 On the interior, the moldings and trim remain as well as a beautiful Georgian staircase.